anbox-cloud/discourse-docs/ref/supported-video-codecs.md

  * AV1 - Depending on the GPU model used in the deployment, AV1 hardware encoding is the default preference over H.264 on supported GPUs, such as NVIDIA Ada Lovelace Architecture-based GPUs like L4.
 Otherwise, it will fallback to AV1 software encoding.
  * VP8

-In the future we plan to add support for VP9 as well.

 Availability of additional codecs depends on them being supported by the GPU vendors in their hardware encoding solutions or if a viable software encoding solution exists.
 See [Release roadmap](https://discourse.ubuntu.com/t/19359) for future versions of Anbox Cloud and planned features.